Slaitroc/RicciPaoliGrisoni/DD.md

 6. 1 ParticipantAcceptsMatch

     This sequence diagram illustrates the process when a Participant accepts a recommendation.
 The Participant triggers the process by pressing the accept button.
-The request is authenticated and sent to the APIController, which interacts with the RecommendationManager to update and fetch recommendation data.
+The request is authenticated and sent to the APIController, which interacts with the RecommendationProcess to update and fetch recommendation data.
 If the other party has already accepted, an interview is created through the InterviewManager.
 Additionally, if the FeedbackMechanism is triggered, the Participant is prompted to provide feedback.
 Finally, the success message is displayed to the Participant.

    2 ParticipantSubmitsFeedback